 Keep all valuables out of sight; use the trunk whenever possible.
 Choose a well-lit area to park at night.
-When returning to your vehicle, have your keys ready and check interior before entering.
+When returning to your vehicle, have your keys ready and check interior of your vehicle before entering.
+Be aware of the surrounding as you enter the parking area and near your vehicle.